rafadc/joy.pm/content/projects.md

 ![meetup stats during my stay](/img/meetup.png)

 This was a very interesting experience.
 I learnt a ton and hopefully gave something back to all peers.

+## The library of joy.pm
+*02/2022 - 11/2023*

+This was a crazy experiment to track the books I am reading.
+It was awesome to build a small rust tool I could use often.

+You can find the notes for this in [this blog post](https://joy.pm/post/2022-01-10-weird_software_joy_pm_library).

+Actually I don't use this anymore because I use [bookwhyrm](https://bookwyrm.social/user/rafadc) and Obsidian far more.